 First up.. is HOMMUS!...
-I'll say that again those those who started drooling at the mouth..
+I'll say that again to those who started drooling at the mouth..
 Hommus!
 The glorious dip that makes dreams come true.
-Serve it with cucumber & carrot sticks, or even some kale chips if you're wanting something on the salter side.
+Serve it with cucumber & carrot sticks, or even some kale chips if you're wanting something on the saltier side.

 1. CLASSIC HUMMUS STEP-BY-STEP:

 - 2 x 400g can chickpeas, drained and washed

 - 1 garlic clove, peeled and roasted for 10 minutes